 The Little Finger

-The little finger is going to sit on the G string.
+The little finger/pinky is going to sit on the G string.
 Put it in position of the fourth fret.

 Now everything is in position, you can strum your chord.
-It is not a true Bm chord, but an inversion of it as the root note is not on the bottom now.
+This is still technically a Bm chord, but an inversion of it as the root note is not on the bottom now.

 In fact, it’s the perfect stepping stone into mastering the barring technique and perfecting that method of playing the B minor.

 Bm Chord: Alternate, Even Easier Method